Postnatal depression, or PND, is depression experienced by some women several weeks or months after having a baby.

 - Be realistic about your expectations for yourself and your baby.

 - Exercise; take a walk and get out of the house for a break.

 - Expect some good days and some bad days.

-- Follow a sensible diet; keep alcohol and caffeine to a minimum.
+- Follow a healthy diet; keep alcohol and caffeine to a minimum.